 A routine debriefing typically focuses on the personal journey of the debriefee.
 Using the Le Rucher debriefng model, "debriefing at the cross", space is made for the one seeking help to reflect on reactions to events of life.
 It is a model for debriefing that empowers the individual to tell their story in their own time and manner, freely sharing how they have been affected by past events - including triumphs, disappointments, conflicts and other changes and concerns.
 A structured debriefing provides opportunity to reach closure (where needed) and bring pressing issues into the presence of God in a safe, peaceful environment.

 Mintie Nel is a trained Social Worker and pastoral carer.
-With 42 years of cross-cultural experience on the mission field, she excels in organising and hospitality and is equipped to actively listen, reflect back and warmly empathise with people.
-Jan Whitmore has 26 years of cross-cultural missions experience.
+With more than 45 years of cross-cultural experience on the mission field, she excels in organising and hospitality and is equipped to actively listen, reflect back and warmly empathise with people.
+Jan Whitmore has more than 30 years of cross-cultural missions experience.
 She is also trained in active listening.
 For 24 years as pastors to missionaries, they have served the international mission community with Mission Encouragement Trust, helping many rehabilitate from moments of crisis, stress and strain to healthy function.

 Individually or together, they offer an excellent debriefing from a Christian, biblically-based worldview.
 Debriefing sessions woud be typically scheduled over a few days, Monday to Friday and invite participants to stay with them at their home.
 However, they also conduct debriefing by skype.
 Prayer ministry and Bible meditation are normally part of the debriefing process with the consent of those participating.

 This debriefing service is primarily offered to those in fulltime Christian ministry.

 - Workers on and off the field.
 On the field debriefing will typically be offered via Skype, but a field visit can be facilitated depending on location and availability.

 - Couples / families